 - Pool cleaners

 Do you think a plastic gear or plastic geared bearing might bring advantages to your product development?
-BNL offer a machine tear down service, where we will examine your product for ways in which our plastic bearings and gears can benefit the performance and efficiency of your product.
+Contact us about our machine tear down service, where we will examine your product for ways in which our plastic bearings and gears can benefit the performance and efficiency of your product.

 Metal Gears vs Plastic Gears: Is your current solution expensive?
 Are your gears overspecified?